Asashio-class destroyer: Operational history

 On June 19–20, 1944, Michishio and Yamagumo escorted aircraft carriers at the battle of the Philippine Sea.
 In October, the remaining four ships of the class departed to take part in the battle of Leyte Gulf, the largest naval battle in history.
 On the early morning of the 25th, the class were caught in the battle of the Surigao Strait.
-In an amazing feat of success, the destroyer USS McDermut managed to launch a torpedo salvo that hit every ship of the class besides Kasumi.
-Yamagumo immediately exploded and sank.
-Both Michishio and Asagumo were dead in the water and later met by US surface warships.
-Michishio was finished off by the destroyer USS Hutchins, while Asagumo was finished off by the light cruisers Denver and USS Columbia.
-Kasumi survived for several more months, but met her end on April 7, 1945, escorting battleship Yamato during Operation Ten-Go.
-En route, the force was met by 386 carrier aircraft, and Kasumi was destroyed by at least two bomb hits and several near misses.
+Yamagumo was torpedoed and sunk by the destroyer USS McDermut, while Michishio was crippled and Asagumo was badly damaged by torpedoes from the destroyer HMAS Arunta.
+Michishio was finished off by the destroyer USS Hutchins, while Asagumo was finished off by the heavy cruiser USS Portland, the light cruisers USS Denver and USS Columbia, and several destroyers.
+Kasumi survived for several more months, but met her end on 7 April 1945 escorting the battleship Yamato during Operation Ten-Go.
+En route, the force was met by 386 carrier aircraft, and Kasumi was attacked by dive bombers from USS Bataan and USS Belleau Wood and destroyed by two bomb hits.
+The destroyer Fuyutsuki removed Kasumi's crew before scuttling the ship, bringing an end to the Asashio class.